GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-18.md

 - Add a test to make sure that all classes and other files copied into your jar from your dependencies are relocated.
-  - Other files include things like log4j.properties files.
+  - Other files include configuration files (for example `log4j.properties`).
 - Promote transitive dependencies that are not relocated to direct dependencies.
 - Make sure no dependencies that appear on your own library surface are